 - 1. At Majors, AAA, and AA only, regular season league standings will be recorded by the league, and determined by a percentage system, using the following formula: number of wins, divided by number of games played equals winning percentage (wins/games = %).
 For this rule, a tie counts as 1⁄2 win for both teams.
 Example: A team's record is 9 wins, 8 losses and 1 tie.
-The team's percentage is .528 (9.5/18 = .528). - Separate standings will be maintained for American and National League teams.
-Prior to the start of the season, the Executive Committee will designate which inter-league games, if any, shall count in the standings. - For purposes of assigning regular season awards, ties in regular season standings will not be broken. - 4.
-When necessary to break ties in regular season standings (i.e., for tournament seeding or draft order), the following criteria will be used in descending order of application: - Head-to-head won/lost record between/among all tied teams, if each team played the other the same number of times (e.g., each played each of the others twice) - Highest average run differential per game in head-to-head games between/among teams still tied after the first tiebreaker; - Highest average run differential for the entire season between/among teams still tied after the first tie breaker. - d.
+The team's percentage is .528 (9.5/18 = .528). - For purposes of assigning regular season awards, ties in regular season standings will not be broken. - When necessary to break ties in regular season standings (i.e., for tournament seeding or draft order), the following criteria will be used in descending order of application: - Head-to-head won/lost record between/among all tied teams, if each team played the other the same number of times (e.g., each played each of the others twice) - Highest average run differential per game in head-to-head games between/among teams still tied after the first tiebreaker; - Highest average run differential for the entire season between/among teams still tied after the first tie breaker. - d.
 Example: Teams A, B, and C are tied, and each has played the other the same number of times and have identical records in games among the three of them.
 The teams are first sorted based upon their record in games among the three teams.
 Thus, if A is 3-1 against the others, B is 2-2, and C is 1-3, the teams are assigned first, second and third places on that basis.
-If that does not resolve it or the teams did not play each other the same number of times, the team with the highest average per game differential in games against the other two wins. (e.g., in three games (two against B and one against C), Team

-A scored 21 runs, but gave up 9.)
+If that does not resolve it or the teams did not play each other the same number of times, the team with the highest average per game differential in games against the other two wins. (e.g., in three games (two against B and one against C), Team A scored 21 runs, but gave up 9.)
 Its average differential is 12/3 = 4.
 The team with the second highest differential would take second.
 If there are any teams tied at that point, the highest average run differential for the entire season between/among teams still tied after the first tie breaker would be used to decide the order of finish.